CALDERDALE INDUSTRIAL MUSEUM

 Following the success of my markets and further fundraising by the team, the top floor has now been renovated and is already looking very different to last year's event here with lots more exhibits.
 The objective was to develop and present the story of how worsted cloth is manufactured from sheep’s wool.

-I found this to be a lovely museum with and an amazing collection of traders here last time - thanks to all of you that came along in 2018 to make this possible!
+I found this to be a lovely museum with and an amazing collection of traders here last time - thanks to all of you that came along in 2018, 19 and 23 to make this possible!

 A great opportunity to witness the rise of the Industrial Revolution in the Calder Valley!